 These may be serving alcohol in venues for drinking on-site.
 Sometimes it’s tending bar.
-Other times it’s selling alcohol in a store for off-premises consumption.
+Other times it’s selling alcohol in a store for drinking elsewhere.

 Alaska alcohol laws are clear in this regard.
 Only those age 21 or older may work in these jobs.
-However, adults age 18 through 20 may work in a licensed eating place.
+Adults age 18 through 20 may work in a licensed eating place.
 But they may not sell or serve alcoholic beverages.

 Persons of any age under 21 may drink alcohol in private locations.
 A parent, guardian, or spouse at least 21 must be present.
 Many parents do this to teach drinking in moderation.
 They think it’s better to learn to drink in the parents’ house than in a fraternity house.

 Alaska alcohol laws make buying alcohol under the age of 21 illegal.
-But those under that age may legally help police entrap sales clerks.
+But those under that age may legally help police entrap sales clerks or servers.

-It’s a criminal act to use of a false ID.
+It’s a crime to use of a false ID.
 Alaska led in letting retailers sue those who use a false ID.
-They may recover losses from making what they thought was a legal sale.
+They may recover losses from such attempts.